Importing supplies from overseas can help you lower your production costs and increase your profit margins.

 How you choose to pay your suppliers depends on a number of factors, not least the level of trust between you.

 Open account – The supplier trusts your ability to pay them against their invoice within a given time period, such as 30 days.
 Clearing banks offer fast money electronic transfer systems for these kinds of transactions.
-Or you could open a euro currency account allowing you to trade with countries in the Eurozone using just one account.
+Or you could open a foreign currency account allowing you to trade internationally and reducing exposure to exchange rate fluctuations.

 Letters of credit – These offer both buyer and seller extra security and they are honoured through the banking system.
 The conditions of sale are stated on the letter of credit, including the amount to be paid, a description of the goods and what documents the exporter must present to receive payment.
 The importer's bank then ensures payment is made if those conditions are met.